VMF-541

 Marine Fighter Squadron 541 (VMF-541) was a reserve fighter squadron of the United States Marine Corps.
 Originally commissioned during World War II as a night fighter unit flying the F6F-5N Hellcat, the squadron participated in combat action over Peleliu and while supporting the liberation of the Philippines in 1944–45.
 During the war, VMF(N)-541 was credited with downing 23 Japanese aircraft.
-Following the war, the squadron participated in the occupation of Northern China until returning to the States to be decommissioned on April 20, 1946.
+Following the war, the squadron participated in the occupation of Northern China until returning to the States to be decommissioned on 20 April 1946.
 The squadron was reactivated sometime after the war in the Marine Corps Reserve until being decommissioned again in the early 1960s.

 History

 Formation, training and movement overseas

-Marine Night Fighter Squadron 541 (VMF(N)-541) was commissioned on February 15, 1944, at Marine Corps Air Station Cherry Point, North Carolina with Maj Peter Lambrecht serving as the first commanding officer.
-On March 14, the squadron commenced training for aerial combat at night and in poor weather and low visibility.
-Training was complete on July 17 and on July 20 the squadron's ground echelon departed for the West Coast.
-The aircraft departed MCAS Cherry Point on July 22 with all elements of the squadron having arrived in California by July 26.
-On August 9 the squadron boarded the USS Long Island (CVE-1) and sailed from Naval Air Station North Island arriving at Espiritu Santoon August 25.
+Marine Night Fighter Squadron 541 (VMF(N)-541) was commissioned on 15 February 1944, at Marine Corps Air Station Cherry Point, North Carolina with Maj Peter Lambrecht serving as the first commanding officer.
+On 14 March, the squadron commenced training for aerial combat at night and in poor weather and low visibility.
+Training was complete on 17 July and on 20 July the squadron's ground echelon departed for the West Coast.
+The aircraft departed MCAS Cherry Point on 22 July with all elements of the squadron having arrived in California by 26 July.
+On 9 August the squadron boarded the USS Long Island (CVE-1) and sailed from Naval Air Station North Island arriving at Espiritu Santoon 25 August.

 Peleliu

-On September 24, 1944, eight fighters from VMF(N)-541, flying in from Emirau, landed on Peleliu escorted by an R5C flown by MajGen James T. Moore.
-On the evening of October 31, Maj Norman Mitchell from VMF(N)-541 became the only Marine to shoot down a Japanese aircraft in the Palaus when he intercepted an Aichi E13A JAKE Observation seaplane.
+On 24 September 1944, eight fighters from VMF(N)-541, flying in from Emirau, landed on Peleliu escorted by an R5C flown by MajGen James T. Moore.
+On the evening of 31 October, Maj Norman Mitchell from VMF(N)-541 became the only Marine to shoot down a Japanese aircraft in the Palaus when he intercepted an Aichi E13A JAKE Observation seaplane.
 During the squadron's time on Peleliu it flew 287 night-bombing missions and 461 nighttime Combat air patrols.
 Three F6F Hellcats were lost during this time with all three pilots surviving the incidents.
 At the end of November, a request was received from US Army forces in the Philippines for a land-based night fighter squadron flying F6Fs because the local P-61 Black Widows were being outclassed by Japanese aircraft.
-The squadron was alerted to move on November 28 and twelve VMF(N)-541 night fighters departed Peleliu on December 3, 1944, flying 602 miles west to Tacloban Airfield.
+The squadron was alerted to move on 28 November and twelve VMF(N)-541 night fighters departed Peleliu on 3 December 1944, flying 602 miles west to Tacloban Airfield.